TGfU Category: Target Games

 Target games are activities in which players send an object toward a target while avoiding any obstacles.
 By playing these games, participants develop skills and tactics to play other target games or games that require the application of similar skills, concepts, and strategies (e.g., archery, bocce, bowling, croquet, curling, golf, horseshoes, shuffleboard, Snow Snake).

-Participants learn about and practise accurately sending an object through a series of targets.
+Participants learn about and practise sending an object farther than their group members.

 Key Movement Skills, Concepts, and Strategies

-Throughout the activity, consider highlighting the following skills, concepts, and strategies for effectively sending an object through a series of targets.
+Throughout the activity, consider highlighting the following skills, concepts, and strategies for effectively sending an object toward a target.
 Note that this list is not exhaustive and further learning opportunities may arise during the task.

 Movement Skills and Concepts